nadaalay/Image_Classifier/README.md

 The project also includes four files `train.py`, `predict.py`, `dl_classifier.py` and `image_preprocessing.py`.
 The first file, `train.py`, will train a new network on a dataset and save the model as a checkpoint.
 The second file, `predict.py`, uses a trained network to predict the class for an input image.
 The third file, `image_preprocessing.py`, contains code that is related to preprocessing images.
 The fourth file, `dl_classifier.py`, contains functions for creating the deep learning model.
 These four files also can be used to run the model.

+### Data
+The data is provided in flowers folder.
+The dataset contains 102 categories and it is divided into three sets: training, validation and testing.

 ### Libraries Used